alibaba/bifrostui/packages/bui-core/src/Tag/index.en-US.md

 };
 ```

-## Combinations
+## Grouping

-Besides individual tags, you can combine tags using the `TagGroup` component.
+Aside from single Tag labels, you can use the `TagGroup` component to implement grouped tags.

 ```tsx
 import { Stack, Tag, TagGroup } from '@bifrostui/react';